Education in ancient Rome: Influences

 While the Romans adopted many aspects of Greek education, two areas, in particular, were viewed as trifles: music and athletics.
 Music to the Greeks was fundamental to their educational system and tied directly to the Greek paideia.
 Mousike — literally 'the art of the Muses'— was a combination of modern-day music, dance, lyrics, and poetry, comparable to today's liberal arts.
 The area that many Romans considered unimportant equates to our modern definition of music.
-To the Greeks, the ability to play an instrument was the mark of a civilized, educated man, and through education in all areas of mouse, it was thought that the soul could become more moderate and cultivated.
+To the Greeks, the ability to play an instrument was the mark of a civilized, educated man, and through education in all areas of mousike, it was thought that the soul could become more moderate and cultivated.
 The Romans did not share this view and considered the study of music as a path to moral corruption.
-However, they did adopt one area of mouse: Greek literature.
+However, they did adopt one area of mousike: Greek literature.

 Athletics, to the Greeks, was the means to obtaining a healthy and beautiful body, which was an end in and of itself and further promoted their love of competition.
 The Romans, though, did not share this stance either, believing that athletics was only the means to maintaining good soldiers.

 This illustrates one of the central differences between the two cultures and their view on education: that to the Greeks beauty or activity could be an end in itself, and the practice of that activity was beneficial accordingly.
 The Romans, on the other hand, tended to be more practically minded when it came to what they taught their children.
 To them, it would appear, an area of study was good only as far as it served a better purpose or end determined outside of itself.
 Also, prior to the war, they had focused more on government and politics rather than the army and military.